dlfelps/dlfelps.github.io/_posts/2024-06-01-quantum-smalltalk5.md

 |   80  |    Yes    |           No          |        0       |
 |   20  |     No    |          Yes          |       N/A      |

-We tested all of the bombs and determined with 100% accuracy which ones were defective and which ones were good.
+We tested all the bombs and determined with 100% accuracy which ones were defective and which ones were good.
 However, we failed to salvage any of the good bombs because they were blown up in the process.
 If it seems like this thought experiment has no solution, then you are likely restricting yourself to solutions that follow the principle of locality.
 (For extra details on locality see Appendix B & C below.)

 ## Attempt #2
 ![Experiment #15](/assets/images/exp15.png "Experiment #15")